Cleveland Abbe

 Cleveland Abbe (December 3, 1838 - October 28, 1916) was an American meteorologist and advocate of time zones.

-While director of the Cincinnati Observatory in Cincinnati, Ohio, from 1871-1916, he developed a system of telegraphic weather reports, daily weather maps, and weather forecasts.
-In 1870, Congress established the U.S. Weather Bureau and inaugurated the use of daily weather forecasts.
+While director of the Cincinnati Observatory in Cincinnati, Ohio, from 1871–1916, he developed a system of telegraphic weather reports, daily weather maps, and weather forecasts.
+In 1870, Congress established the United States Weather Bureau and inaugurated the use of daily weather forecasts.
 In recognition of his work, Abbe, who was often referred to as "Old Probability" for the reliability of his forecasts, was appointed the first head of the new service.

 Early life and education

 Cleveland Abbe was born in New York City in 1838 and grew up in the prosperous merchant family of George Waldo and Charlotte Colgate Abbe.
 One of his younger brothers, Robert, became a prominent surgeon and radiologist.
-In school, Cleveland excelled in mathematics and chemistry, attending David B. Scott Grammar School, and graduating in 1857 from the Free Academy with a Bachelor of Arts.
-While at City College, he learned under Oliver Wolcott Gibbs.
+In school, Cleveland excelled in mathematics and chemistry, attending David B. Scott Grammar School, and graduating in 1857 from the Free Academy of the City of New York with a Bachelor of Arts.
+While at Free Academy of the City of New York, he learned under Oliver Wolcott Gibbs.

 He tutored mathematics at the Trinity Latin School in New York City in 1857 and 1858.
 He then taught engineering, as an assistant professor at the University of Michigan (Note: One source states that he taught engineering at the Michigan Agricultural College instead.) in 1859, followed by a tutoring job, also in engineering, until he left in 1860.
 During this stay in Michigan, he also was studying astronomy under Franz Brünnow from 1858 to 1859.
 He received his second degree, a Master of Arts in 1860, from City College.
 When the US Civil War broke out, he tried to join the Union Army; however, he failed the vision test, due to myopia, and spent the war years in Cambridge, Massachusetts, attending Harvard, and working as an assistant to Benjamin Gould, astronomer and head of the Longitude Department of the United States Coast Survey.
 He received his Bachelor of Science degree from Harvard in 1864, which also marked the end of his working at the U.S. Coast Survey.
 It was while in Cambridge that he rubbed shoulders with scientists from the Nautical Almanac, specifically, William Ferrel, which probably piqued his meteorological curiosity.

 He then studied abroad in Russia at the Observatory of Pulkovo, as a guest, and returned, in 1866, to the U.S. eager to study astronomy.
-It was said that he was his happiest while in Russia as like-minded intellectuals surrounded him, formed a relationship with Otto Struve, and enjoyed the scenery.
+It was said that he was his happiest while in Russia, as like-minded intellectuals surrounded him.
+While in Russia, he formed a relationship with Otto Struve and enjoyed the scenery.